sandeshkatakam/sandeshkatakam.github.io/_posts/2021-10-03-Guide-to-Numpy-Operations.md

   - Data Science
 ---

 Numpy is a python library used to create, modify and interact with Arrays.
 It is a very vast and powerful library which is very essential for data analysis tasks.
 The Numpy library basic routines are very simple and easy to learn.
-Numpy is also known for scientific computation since it can handle large amount of data in the form of arrays.
-Numpy is mostly written in C which makes it run time fast and execute operations faster.
+Numpy is also known for scientific computation since it can handle large amount of data in the form of arrays.<!--more--> Numpy is mostly written in C which makes it run time fast and execute operations faster.
 It is very useful for Mathematics since it offers a vast collection of mathematical functions and random number generators.
 In this notebook, I try to demonstrate some standard numpy operations essential for operating on matrices.
 Below are the five operations that I am going to demonstrate:

 - np.matmul
 - np.linalg.solve